 Where can I find out more about solar and energy saving?

-These FAQs were provided by Our Energy Future, a free energy advice service to help residents reduce their energy consumption.
+These FAQs were provided by the Australian Energy Foundation, a free energy advice service to help residents reduce their energy consumption.

-Visit Our Energy Future for more information about solar and energy saving; to enquire about our free energy saving workshops; or to request an obligation-free quote from a Council-backed solar installer.
+Visit the Australian Energy Foundation for more information about solar and energy saving; to enquire about our free energy saving workshops; or to request an obligation-free quote from a Council-backed solar installer.